Downloading PDF

 Since the release of the Plan, discussions surrounding recruitment strategies and the need to attract younger generations, particularly Gen Z, have been gaining attention.
 With an aging workforce, low unemployment rates, projected healthcare worker shortages, and skills gaps, it is crucial for the NHS, as the largest employer in the UK, to explore ways to appeal to the talent it urgently requires.

-By 2025, nearly 40% of the working-age population will consist of individuals aged 18 to 24, whose expectations differ greatly from the previous baby boomer generation.
+As Gen Z becomes an even greater proportion of the working age population, their expectations differ greatly from the previous baby boomer generation.
 Gen Z is the most ethnically diverse cohort, born into a technology-driven world, and highly concerned about issues like climate change, shifting finances, and the impact of Covid-19.
 They prioritise purpose, accountability, social progression, and seek a more balanced economic landscape.
 Health and wellbeing, with emphasis on mental health, and work-life balance are also important to them.
 In pursuit of this Gen Z expect to have high levels of flexibility, variety and opportunity for part-time work, secondments, sabbaticals portfolio roles and other similar opportunities.

 Considering this profile, one might assume that careers in the NHS would be appealing to Gen Z. However, engagement efforts are falling short, and the employee value proposition (EVP) is not speaking to this generation.
 To bridge this gap, we must focus on strategies like strengthening our online presence, utilising digital promotion, and forging partnerships with local authorities, social housing, education, and the voluntary sector at a system or regional level.
 Understanding the desires and needs of this talent pool is crucial, with a shift towards emphasising equitable and varied opportunity, sustainability, climate change initiatives, flexible and agile work options, varied career paths, and comprehensive health, wellbeing, and financial inclusion support.